FRI—January 18—7 PM

 Series Pass $75 ($55 ASF Members)

 Sixteen-year-old Nisha lives a double life.
 With her friends, she’s a regular Norwegian teenager who likes wearing makeup, dancing to techno, and sneaking out at night.
 But at home with her family, she is the perfect Pakistani daughter, studying and working hard to one day become a doctor.
-But when her father catches her alone with a boyfriend, Nisha’s two worlds brutally collide: criticized by Nisha’s parents send her to live with extended family in a small town in Pakistan.
+But when her father catches her alone with a boyfriend, Nisha’s two worlds brutally collide.
+Nisha’s parents send her to live with extended family in a small town in Pakistan.

 There, in an unfamiliar country surrounded by people she barely knows, Nisha must adapt to a rigid culture that denies her the freedoms she once enjoyed, strictly surveilled by an aunt and uncle and threatened with abandonment and public humiliation if she does not conform to new standards.
 And as Nisha struggles to find a way to return to Norway, she must negotiate cultural differences and the pressures of traditionalism